Online Scheduling for Uniform Motion Calendar

 Special Set Hearings

-- Motions must be filed and docketed with clerk before a matter will be scheduled for special set hearing.
+- Motions must be filed and docketed with clerk before hearing dates can be given or a hearing can be set;

 Judge Kroll will review all motions, memoranda of law (10 pages maximum - either in support or opposition to the motion), and case authority in advance of all special set hearings.
 Accordingly, all counsel/parties should provide courtesy copies of their special set motions, memoranda of law and supporting case law to the Court via U.S. Mail (please allow plenty of time when sending via U.S. Mail).
 Counsel / parties should highlight or otherwise mark the key language in the most pertinent and important cases and key exhibits for the court and opposing counsel.